jdchristensen/shinestacker/docs/focus_stacking.md

 Arguments for the constructor are, in addition to the ones for ```PyramidStack```:
    * ```tile_size``` (optional, default: 512): size of a time
    * ```n_tiled_layers``` (optional, default: 2): number of layers that are tiled.
 Usually the last one or two are the ones that take more memory.
-   * ```max_threads``` (optional, default: 8): maximum number of thread used for parallel processing.
+   * ```max_threads``` (optional, default: number of cores, up to a maximum of 8): maximum number of thread used for parallel processing.
 The actual number of threads does not exceed the number of available cores.

 ```PyramidAutoStack```, pyramid algorithn with capability to automatically switch from all-in-memory to I/O buffered tiled.